 Vaccine Status - show proof of vaccination status

-If you live in England, France will accept the NHS COVID Pass or your NHS letter to demonstrate your COVID-19 vaccination status.
-If you live in Scotland or Wales, France will accept your respective NHS letter to demonstrate your COVID-19 vaccination status.
+France will accept the UK’s proof of COVID-19 recovery and vaccination record at the border.
 Your NHS appointment card from vaccination centres is not designed to be used as proof of vaccination and should not be used to demonstrate your vaccine status.

 Returning back to the UK